-In this essay, we’ll discuss what the “Why Brown” essay prompt is, why it exists, and how to answer it well, as well as going over a a real "Why Brown" essay example.
+In this guide, we'll discuss what the "Why Brown" essay prompt is, why it exists, and how to answer it well.
+We'll also go over a real "Why Brown" essay example.

-While Brown has a great academic reputation, the admissions committee already knows that and doesn’t want to hear about it.
-The admissions committee wants to know why you’d rather go to Brown than any of the other Ivy League universities or other top schools in the world.
+While Brown has a great academic reputation, the admissions committee already knows that and doesn't want to hear about it.
+The admissions committee wants to know why you'd rather go to Brown over any of the other Ivy League universities or top schools in the world.

-Specifically, they want to know why you’re interested in Brown’s unique academic model and what, in turn, you’ll be able to give back to their special community.
+Specifically, they want to know what unique qualities and/or experiences you'll be able to bring to the school's special community.
 Brown's admissions committee wants to make sure that you'll be a good fit on their campus, both academically and socially.

 What Is the Purpose of the "Why Brown" Essay?

-Your essay should show the admissions committee that you really love Brown, which will make them feel more confident that you’ll be a great addition to the campus.
+Your essay should prove to the admissions committee that you really love Brown, which will in turn make them feel more confident that you'll be a great addition to the campus.

 Brown wants to make sure you know and value what they offer, and they also want to assess how you'll take advantage of the many opportunities on Brown's campus to further your academic and professional career.

-Applicants that really want to attend a school are also more likely to enroll, meaning that Brown’s rate of enrollment will be higher.
+Applicants that really want to attend a school are also more likely to enroll, meaning that Brown's yield will be higher.

-This essay is a great opportunity for the admissions committee to weed out students who haven’t done their research on Brown or for whom Brown’s educational philosophy wouldn’t work.
+This essay is a great opportunity for the admissions committee to weed out students who haven't done their research on Brown or for whom Brown's community and values wouldn't work.

 Want to get into Harvard or your personal top choice college?